travis-ci/docs-travis-ci-com/blog/_posts/2013-11-25-appfog-and-s3-deployment.md

       secret-access-key: "YOUR SECRET ACCESS KEY" # should be encrypted
       bucket: "YOUR S3 BUCKET NAME"

-As with Appfog, you'll need to install [our command line client](http://github.com/travis-ci/travis) in order to encrypt the secret access key.
+As with AppFog, you'll need to install [our command line client](http://github.com/travis-ci/travis) in order to encrypt the secret access key.

 Alternatively, you can just use the `setup` command: